 Attachment parenting is a term coined by Doctor William and Martha Sears.
-It refers to a specific parenting approach.
+This refers to a specific parenting approach.
 Advocating, among other things, baby-wearing, bed-sharing, and breastfeeding on demand.
-The popularity of Doctor Sears’ book has caused some confusion about the differences between this parenting style and the scientific notion of attachment theory.
+Growing popularity of Doctor Sears’ book has caused some confusion about the differences between this parenting style and the scientific notion of attachment theory.

-Because of Sears’ adherence to co-sleeping, nursing on demand, and responding immediately to a baby when they’re fussing.
-It’s easy to see how some parents arrived at the conclusion that disregarding these tenets by helping their babies learn to sleep independently could damage the “attachment” between a baby and their caregiver.
-But again, attachment theory and attachment parenting are in no way related to each other in anything other than name.
+Sears’ adherence to co-sleeping, nursing on demand, and responding immediately to a baby when they’re fussing can be conflicting when it comes to sleep training.
+So it is easy to see how some parents arrived at the conclusion that disregarding these tenets by helping their babies learn to sleep independently could damage the “attachment” between a baby and their caregiver.
+Therefore attachment theory and attachment parenting are in no way related to each other in anything other than name.

 Alan Sroufe, a psychologist at the Institute for Child Development at the University of Minnesota, defines attachment as “a relationship in the service of a baby’s emotion regulations and exploration.
 It is the deep, abiding confidence a baby has in the availability and responsiveness of the caregiver.”
 At its origin, attachment theory was developed by British psychologist John Bowlby, and greatly expanded upon and tested by American psychologist Mary Ainsworth.

 In its current understanding, it states that there are four categories of attachment between a baby and their caregivers.